Nicoconte/NicoConte/README.md

 <br>

 <p>
-I´m a Software developer who loves innovating and building new tools to make development easier.
+I´m a Software developer who loves innovating and building new tools to make things easier.
 I´m based in Buenos Aires, Argentina.

 Since 2019 I have been living and breathing web development and learning different languages and tools.
 I never stop learning that make for sure.
 </p>